 Press PLAY to listen to this podcast.

-What does it mean to family law attorneys to be certified in preparing QDROs?
+What does it mean to family law attorneys to be certified in preparing Complex QDROs?

 Voit: It gives the family law attorney reassurance that the QDRO professional they retained has the requisite background in QDROs and to handle the most complex QDRO issues.